T-B-Oh/T-B-Oh/README.md

 <h2>🎓 Education:</h2>

-- Master of Science in Computer Science (Full-Time)
+- Master of Science in Computer Science (Online Msc)
 University of Sunderland, UK
 _Expected Graduation: May 2026_